OIDC Single Sign-On Custom Domain Replacement Steps (Deployment Plan URL Address Replacement Solution, No Longer Recommended)¶

 isOpen: true

-url: "function request address in func (corresponding to the external link of the callback_url_format function below)"
+url: "External function request address in func (corresponding to the callback_url_format function external link below)"

 # Request method: post